 For Such a Time as This – The Defeat of Haman and the Saving of the Jewish People

 Haman, like a jealous child, goes home and complains to his family yet again!
 But his seething is cut short when the king’s eunuchs come to bring him to Queen Esther’s second banquet.

 At the banquet the king asks her again what she desires from him and Esther begins to tearfully beg and plead for her life and the life of her people because…

-“For I and my people have been sold to be destroyed, killed and annihilated.
-If we had merely been sold as male and female slaves, I would have kept quiet, because no such distress would justify disturbing the king.”
-Esther 7:4 NIV
+“For we have been sold, I and my people, for destruction, slaughter and annihilation.
+If we had simply been sold as male and female slaves, I would have remained silent, for such distress would not be worth disturbing the king.”
+Esther 7:4 TLV

 The king demands to know who would dare to think to do this to his queen and her people and Esther points at Haman!